Tools4everBV/HelloID-Conn-Prov-Target-Smile/README.md

 #### Minimal error handling within the webhook

 The webhook does not return any error information.
 If something fails, you will only receive a generic HTTP error code.

-#### Field mapping values are stored within the account data

-Since the _Smile_ webhook does not provide an _HTTP.GET_ we are unable to retrieve the current state of the _Smile_ account.
-We therefore store each field mapping value within the `$PersonContext.Person.Accounts`.

-The _update_ lifecycle action compares the desired account specified in the fieldMapping or `$actionContext.Data` and the currentAccount as specified in the `$PersonContext.Person.Accounts`.
-In case the value of one of the properties has changed, the _Smile_ account will be updated.

-#### `SystemName` property

-> [!WARNING]
-> Changing the value of this field will result in the account always being updated.

-Note that the fieldMapping contains an extra property called `SystemName`.
-This property is used to loop through the `$PersonContext.Person.Accounts` and filter on the _Smile_ system.
-The property is send to the _Smile_ webhook within the create and update actions.
-However, additional properties in the request body that are unknown to _Smile_ are not being handled by the WebHook.

 #### `POST` calls only